AuDigitalHealth/lingo/docs/design/testing-and-scanning.md

 ## Purpose

-This section provides an overview of the testing and scanning processes used in the Snomio application.
+This section provides an overview of the testing and scanning processes used in the Lingo application.

 ## Scanning